 collide_modify keyword values ...

-vremax values = Nevery startflag Nevery = zero vremax every this many timesteps startflag = yes or no = zero vremax at start of every run remain value = yes or no = hold remaining fraction of collisions over to next timestep nearcp values = choice Nlimit choice = yes or no to turn on/off near collision partners Nlimit = max # of attempts made to find a collision partner ambipolar value = no or yes rotate value = no or yes vibrate value = no or discrete or smooth
+vremax values = Nevery startflag Nevery = zero vremax every this many timesteps startflag = yes or no = zero vremax at start of every run remain value = yes or no = hold remaining fraction of collisions over to next timestep nearcp values = choice Nlimit choice = yes or no to turn on/off near collision partners Nlimit = max # of attempts made to find a collision partner ambipolar value = no or yes rotate value = no or smooth vibrate value = no or smooth or discrete

 collide_modify vremax 1000 yes collide_modify vremax 0 no remain no collide_modify ambipolar yes

 Set parameters that affect how collisions are performed.

 The vremax keyword affects how often the Vremax parameter, for collision frequency is re-zeroed during the simulation.
 This parameter is stored for each grid cell and each pair of collision groups (groups are described by the collide command).

 The value of Vremax affects how many events are attempted in each grid cell for a pair of groups, and thus the overall time spent performing collisions.
 Vremax is continuously set to the largest difference in velocity between a pair of colliding particles.
 The larger Vremax grows, the more collisions are attempted for the grid cell on each timestep, though this does not affect the number of collisions actually performed.
 Thus if Vremax grows large, collisions become less efficient, though still accurate.

 For non-equilibrium flows, it is typically desirable to reset Vremax to zero fairly frequently (e.g. every 1000 steps) so that it does not become large, due to anomolously fast moving particles.
 In contrast, when a system is at equilibrium, it is typically desirable to not reset Vremax to zero since it will also stay roughly constant.